hydrobeam/website/content/tech/iwd_arch.md

 toc: false
 ---

+## Introduction

-Setting up [iwd](https://wiki.archlinux.org/title/Iwd) when first installing Arch proved to be quite a hassle, especially since I didn't really have a good grasp on what I was doing.
-It's the recommended way of getting connected to the internet during the [arch install](https://wiki.archlinux.org/title/installation_guide) and now I've pretty much gotten used to it as a daily driver months after setting it up.
-Here are some tips!
+Setting up [iwd](https://wiki.archlinux.org/title/Iwd) when first installing Arch proved to be quite a hassle, especially because I was relying on campus WiFi via eduroam.
+Eduroam has a lot of mandatory configuration options that are abstracted away when using typical network managers.
+Since `iwd` is the recommended way of getting connected to the internet during the [arch install](https://wiki.archlinux.org/title/installation_guide), it felt particularly important to document how to set it up for beginners!

+> Note: This guide is specific to the University of Waterloo, but the setup is applicable to any other institution which uses `eduroam`

 ## Config

 Here's the config file you should place at `/var/lib/iwd/eduroam.8021x`:

 ```toml